 Scotland's Redress Scheme opened on the 8 December 2021.
-Up to 31 December 2024, Redress Scotland had received a total of 3,219 applications from the Scottish Government, 3,185 of which were directly related to redress applications.
-The monthly volume of applications received between July and November 2024 were amongst the highest seen since the start of the scheme, with levels consistently above 120 per month, with July 2024 being our highest to-date at 193.
-There are indications from the Scottish Government that we will see similar levels through the remainder of 2024-25.
+Up to 31 March 2025, Redress Scotland had received a total of 3,553 applications from the Scottish Government, 3,518 of which were directly related to redress applications.
+The high levels of monthly volumes of applications received between July and November 2024 (on average about 150 per month) did not continue into the later months of 2024-25 with the average decreasing to around 110 applications per month between December 2024 and March 2025.

-So far in financial year 2024-25 (from 1 April 2024 to 31 December 2024) Redress Scotland has received 1,214 applications.
-The higher volumes received since June 2024 have increased the average number of applications received per quarter in 2024-25 to 405 which is higher than the average received in 2023-24 (around 323).
+In the financial year 2024-25 (from 1 April 2024 to 31 March 2025) Redress Scotland received 1,548 applications, about 20% higher than the number received in 2023-24 (1,292).
+The higher volumes received since June 2024 have increased the average number of applications received per quarter (three-month period) in 2024-25 to 387 which is higher than the average received in 2023-24 (323).

 The following chart shows how many redress applications were received by Redress Scotland for each month since the scheme has been open.
 In general, the number of applications Redress Scotland have received from the Scottish Government has been increasing since the start of scheme although the level varies, as shown on the chart below.
-However, the long-term trend has been one of increasing monthly applications received.
-There are some signs that this may be stabilising somewhere around 130-160 per month on average.
+Based on the most recent months, however, there are signs that this may be stabilising somewhere around 110-120 per month on average.

-The average number of applications received per month over the last year was 122, with 5 of the last 12 months having amongst the highest levels of received applications we have seen since the start of the scheme.
+The average number of applications received per month over the last year was 129, with 5 of the last 12 months having amongst the highest levels of received applications seen since the start of the scheme.
+However, more recent months have not continued this trend and consequently, it is difficult to predict what we will receive in 2025-26.